 11. Museum Of The Surrender, Reims

 Upon your return to Paris, consider traveling northeast to Reims.
 A room in the red-brick Lycee Roosevelt just steps from the train station preserves the site where the declaration of unconditional surrender was signed by German armed forces on May 7, 1945.
-Roughly one year after the invasion of Normandy (but several months before two atomic bombs dropped on Japan would fully end World War II), the fighting in Europe was over.
+Roughly one year after the invasion of Normandy (but several months before two atomic bombs dropped on Japan would fully end WW2), the fighting in Europe was over.

 A Final Tip